 Edelweiss Group is an investment and financial services group based in Mumbai.
-It is not backed up by any major conglomerate.
-The parent company of the group is Edelweiss Financial Services Limited.
-Rashesh Shah is the Co-founder, Chairman and Chief Executive Officer (CEO) of the Edelweiss Group.
+The parent company of the group is Edelweiss Financial Services Ltd. Rashesh Shah is the Co-founder, Chairman and Chief Executive Officer (CEO) of the Edelweiss Group.
 He is MBA from Indian Institute of Management (IIM), Ahmedabad (1989).
 He went to work briefly for Prime Securities Ltd. in Mumbai and moved on to ICICI Bank.

 Edelweiss was founded in November 1995 by Rashesh Shah along with his former colleague Venkatchalam Ramaswamy who is now Executive director – Edelweiss Financial Services Ltd.

 The founders put their own savings and loan amount by mortgaging own house to start the company as a merchant bank doing IPOs, right issues etc. But during the year, SEBI changed the rules to a minimum capital requirement of Rs 5 crore.
 Due to non fulfilment of the required capital condition, the business plan was changed and they started working on private equity syndication and mergers and acquisitions (M&A).
 The company started the business of helping start-up companies raise funds via the non-IPO route, tapping Venture Capital (VC) and Private Equity Funds (PE), which was a rarity in India at that time.
 Only in the year 2000, did the company cross the Rs 5 crore capital mark, and finally became a Category-1 merchant bank.
 Now the Edelweiss group is a financial services conglomerate offering Credit (Retail, Corporate), Investment & Advisory (Wealth Management, Asset Management and Capital Markets) and Insurance.